 - When ready to serve, make the whipped cream: Using a hand mixer or a stand mixer fitted with a whisk attachment, beat the heavy cream, confectioners’ sugar, and vanilla on medium-high speed until stiff peaks form, about 5 minutes.
 Spread or pipe onto the chilled pie.
 Slice 2 remaining bananas and decorate the pie with slices.
 Slice and serve.

-Make ahead tip: The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
+- Make Ahead Instructions: The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 You can also blind-bake the crust 1 day ahead of time.
 Keep covered at room temperature.
 You can make the filling 1 day ahead of time as well.
 Make sure you place a piece of plastic wrap directly on top of the warm pudding before storing in the refrigerator.
 This is not the best pie to freeze.
-The filling's texture is never quite the same.
+The filling’s texture is never quite the same.

 Thank you, Sara, for letting me start from your recipe! ♥